Westbrook/blog/lit-flip.md

 Here the directive supports the ability to bind `input` events to both `this.start` and `this.stream` depending on the state of the stream.
 This allows for only a single event to be bound to the `<input>` at any one time without you needing to manage this (or any other state in regards to your event listening) locally increasing performance and reducing the chances of copy/paste centric bugs when leveraged across multiple contexts.

-While I've made some feature additions and API changes when going between the [v1.0](https://webcomponents.dev/edit/ar6PrCzLTsv9wunVnifw?file=src%2Fstreaming-listener.ts) and [v2.0](https://webcomponents.dev/edit/collection/PfCT8IzVVjUxI3JiaF6x/w9bQYjy7dvlMEKW4MDJY?file=src%2Fstreaming-listener.ts) implementations, the biggest benefit of the class syntax that I see if the ability to more directly keep the state necessary to empower the directive.
+While I've made some feature additions and API changes when going between the [v1.0](https://webcomponents.dev/edit/ar6PrCzLTsv9wunVnifw?file=src%2Fstreaming-listener.ts) and [v2.0](https://webcomponents.dev/edit/collection/PfCT8IzVVjUxI3JiaF6x/w9bQYjy7dvlMEKW4MDJY?file=src%2Fstreaming-listener.ts) implementations, the biggest benefit of the class syntax that I see is the ability to more directly keep the state necessary to empower the directive.
 Previously this was done through the use of the following `WeakMap`s:

 ```javascrip
 const previousValues = new WeakMap<